-5 steps to get started -- and keep blogging
+BLOGGING: 5 steps to get started and keep going

 Great question!
 It’s been a winding path to get here, but here’s what’s working for me. :)

 Step 1: Start with your what: what’s motivating you to write?

 Ever since I started my consulting business in 2015, all I’ve heard from everyone is that you need a blog for SEO that will drive business to your website.
 But I don't find that as motivating...